fadams/amqp-lambda-runtime/lambda_runtime/README.md

 if __name__ == '__main__':
     launch()
 ```
-or alternatively dynamically load the module, e.g.:
+or, alternatively, dynamically load the module, e.g.:
 ```
 PYTHONPATH=.. python3 lambda_runtime_asyncio.py text_to_bytes_by_value.text_to_bytes_asyncio
 ```